 Transromantik - Volksgeist

 Comissioned by Mercer Union Gallery, Toronto in 2002.
 The exhibition featured site specific new tree sculptures.
-See the texts section for Vincent Deary's catalogue essay.
+Visit the Mercer Union site or see the texts section for Vincent Deary's catalogue essay.

 Transromantik - Glade